sketchplugins/plugin-directory/README.md

 - [🐳 蓝湖](https://lanhuapp.com/mac), by lanhuapp.com: Awesome Product Design Tool
 - [📐 Sketch Guides](http://guides.pratikshah.website/), by Pratik Shah: Quickly generate Guides for a selected element in Sketch
 - [📕 PDF Export](https://github.com/dwilliames/pdf-export-sketch-plugin), by David Williames: Export all pages, current page or selected artboards into a PDF — based on a range of settings
+- [🕵🏻‍ Find and Replace Text](https://github.com/chriswetterman/sketch-find-and-replace-text), by Chris Wetterman: Find and replace text throughout your Sketch document

 ## Sorted by last update (newest on top)